We give you expertise and resources for large scale biology.

 NU-HTA will do experiments for you.
 We regularly generate preliminary data to figure out if an idea is workable, and we’re happy to discuss project development.
 With training, you can also use most of our gear yourself: check it out under the “equipment” tab.

-The NU-HTA team is: Chi-Hao, Eric, Mariam, Matt, and Sara.
+The NU-HTA team is: Chi-Hao, Matt, Sara and Michael.
 You can find out more about us (and our expertise) on the “People” page.

 Here are just few of the things we can do: